flavioafferreira/tx_serial_esp32_wroom/README.md

-# Example: GPIO

-Soft serial 10bps for test purposes.

-Only define GPIO and if you want Parity
+# VERY SLOW SOFT UART EXAMPLE

+Very Very simple Soft serial for test purposes with very slow from 1baud up to 100baud You can type at 115200bps will output at from 1bps upto 100bps, you can define

+//SOFT UART COMMUNICATION - ONLY TX
+#define TX_BAUD_RATE 10  //max 100 bps
 #define TX_PIN GPIO_NUM_15
 #define Parity OFF

 ## Troubleshooting